Search

 People with love addiction often find themselves in unstable relationships, which are sometimes toxic or abusive.
 Unfortunately, when you have love addiction, it can feel like you’re in a fog.
 You may not be able to identify the dangers that come with such relationships.

-Factors that may contribute to love addiction:
+Factors that may contribute:

 • Low Self-Esteem.
 Many people with low self-esteem believe that someone else supplies their needs and wants.
 This belief can contribute to love addiction by becoming overly reliant on your partner for happiness.